thor314/obsidian-setup/Getting Started with Obsidian.md

 Note that notes get created in the directory you were last in, and you may forget to move your notes to the intended folder.
 Per the [[#Aside on file naming]], I keep file-naming conventions to make it obvious what kind of file I'm looking at by file name, and whether it's in the wrong place.

-A few final subtleties worth pointing out:
+A few final graph-based note taking subtleties worth pointing out:
 - The reason to use a graph at all is to **make the connections between concepts clear**, so use links.
 - Each note in the graph should aim to be **representative of a single concept** that other concepts may atomically gesture at.
 - When describing concepts, **minimum-length notes** that state exactly the point, are better suited for linking between than long-winding multi-topic notes.